THE BIBLICAL INTERPRETATION OF THE

 Hebrew

-After wandering in the wilderness with scorpions and serpents for 40 years because of their unbelief and rebelliousness, an entire generation had passed away.
-Even Moses because of his sin at Meribah was not able to enter the land.
-(See Num.
-20:8-12)
+After 40 years of wandering among scorpions and serpents due to unbelief and rebellion, a whole generation passed away.
+Even Moses, because of his sin at Meribah (Num.
+20:8-12), could not enter the land.

 And the Lord heard the voice of your words, and was wroth, and sware, saying, Surely there shall not one of these men of this evil generation see that good land, which I sware to give unto your fathers.
 Save Caleb the son of Jephunneh; he shall see it, and to him will I give the land that he hath trodden upon, and to his children, because he hath wholly followed the Lord.
 Also the Lord was angry with me for your sakes, saying, Thou also shalt not go in thither.
 But Joshua the son of Nun, which standeth before thee, he shall go in thither: encourage him: for he shall cause Israel to inherit it.”
 (Dt.
 1:34-38) KJV